0x7c13/Notepads/README.md

 * File Print.
 * App is in English only.
 (I will add more later)
-* You won't be able to save files to system folders due to UWP restriction (I will talk more about this later).
 * Markdown file preview + built-in diff viewer.

 ## Supported windows versions: